If you buy something via one of our links, we may earn a commission.

 Consistency

 When choosing a dry scalp treatment, it’s important to consider its consistency.
-While most people are familiar with the difference between liquids and creams, there are many other types of products that will suit different hair types.
+While most people are familiar with the difference between liquids and creams, many other types of products will suit different hair types.

 For example, if your hair is very thick and curly or coarse, you may want to choose an oil-based product over something water-soluble like shampoo.
 Similarly, if you have fine, thin hair that’s prone to frizziness, a gel or mousse will help keep flyaways under control.